Zero-Width Space

 An invisible character with zero display width (U+200B).
 Used as a line break hint and for text processing control.

 Zero-Width Space (U+200B) is an invisible character with zero display width.
-Nothing appears on screen, but it exists in text data and functions as a hint for permissible line break positions.
+Nothing appears on screen, but it exists in the text data and counts as one character.
+It primarily functions as a line break opportunity hint, allowing browsers to wrap lines at its position.
+In Unicode's "General Category," it is classified as a format character (Cf).